julianchurchill/text-adventure/README.md

 - [UI] Images for actions to appear on buttons next to label
 - [UI] Images embedded within text to add more context for the user.
 Can be informational like a picture of the clock tower or non-descript paragraph seperators, i.e. a skull.
 - [UI] Restrict action button list to half screen height
+- [FEATURE] Story log - a record of all the story text you've seen so far - i.e. the 'text on first entry to location'.
+Possibly also the conversation text?
+How much of this to store, room descriptions, item activations?
 - [FEATURE] Google games API Achievements
   - Chatterbox (talk to everyone about everything)
   - Converser (talked to everyone)